Rayannevitali/COPSE-oxygen-photorespiration-fire/readme.md

 - The manuscript uses COPSE with different combinations **fire and photorespiration feedbacks**, over the Phanerozoic, incorporating outputs from LPJ-LMfire.
 - LPJ-LMfire generated forcing data is found in: `new_forcings/bgspreadsheet_updated.xlsx`
-- Simulations can be reproduced by running `ox_analysis.m`
+- Simulations can be reproduced by running `ox_analysis.m` and output for this study is given in the `output`directory.

 ---